ScorexFoundation/sigmastate-interpreter/docs/perf-style-guide.md

 ### Motivation

-Scala is high-level language with powerful constructs and idioms to create abstractions which allow to achieve code correctness and clarity.
+Scala is high-level language with powerful constructs and idioms to build abstractions which provide a higher guarantee of code correctness and clarity.

-However, many abstractions come with performance penalty to be payed at runtime.
+However, many abstractions come with performance penalties that must be faced during runtime.
-Meanwhile, a given task can often be solved in many different ways.
+That said, a given task often has several unique alternative solutions, each with it's own tradeoffs.
-And it turns out that for many constructions there exists much faster alternative which, at the same time, have comparable abstraction level and code clarity.
+Some of these may in fact be more efficient while still providing a comparable level of abstraction and code clarity.

-This document is a collection of such alternatives.
-The recommendations can be used in addition to the classical [Scala Style Guide](https://docs.scala-lang.org/style/) [1], these recipes are recommendations only, there are always exceptions.
+This document is a collection of such alternatives, specifically providing recommendations which can be used in addition to the classical [Scala Style Guide](https://docs.scala-lang.org/style/) [1], these recipes are recommendations only, there are always exceptions.

-This guide can be used by code writers and reviewers to reason about code quality from performance point of view.
+This guide can be used by both code writers and reviewers to reason about code quality from a performance point of view.
-This is particularly important in those 20% of code which is known to be a hotspot or hotspot candidate.
+This is particularly important in those 20% of cases where a part of the codebase is known to be a hotspot or hotspot candidate.

-I’d like to point out that performance measurements referred in this guide are only to highlight what’s possible to expect, and not to produce exact numbers.
+Please note that the performance measurements referred to in this guide are only examples of what to expect.
+These are not specifically exact numbers.
-Some optimizations can be easily measured, while others are not.
-Some measurements might be distorted in real world code by other optimizations that are not taken into account in the micro-benchmarks.
+Some optimizations can be easily measured, while others les so.
+Some measurements might be distorted in real world code by other optimizations which are not taken into account in the micro-benchmarks.

 ### Empty Seq

-It is quite often to see `Seq()` where empty collection is required.
+One sees the use of `Seq()` quite often wherever an empty collection is required.
 However, this means the following method from `GenericCompanion` is called

 ```scala